vatesfr/xen-orchestra/docs/docs/backup_howto.md

 ---

-## 3. What options are available to me?
+## What settings are available?

 ### Advanced settings
-- **Smart mode** – Automatically decides whether to run a full or delta backup based on circumstances (e.g., storage conditions, snapshot issues).
+- **Smart mode**: Automatically decides whether to run a full or delta backup based on circumstances (such as storage conditions or snapshot issues)
-- **Compression** – Reduces backup size at the cost of CPU usage.
+- **Compression**: Reduces backup size at the cost of CPU usage
-- **Encryption** – Protects backup data at rest.
+- **Encryption**: Protects backup data at rest
-- **Concurrency** – Controls how many jobs run in parallel.
+- **Concurrency**: Controls how many jobs run in parallel
-- **Retention policy** – Fine-tunes how many backups to keep.
+- **Retention policy**: Fine-tunes how many backups to keep over certain periods of time

 ---

-## 4. Restore options
+## Restore options

 ### VM restore
 - Restore a VM to the same host/pool or another location
-- Choose full or delta restore depending on backup type
+- Choose full or delta restore, depending on backup type

 ### File restore
 - Access individual files within a VM backup